freddyisaac/prize_picks/README.md

 If the server is not executed in the same directory as this file then the full path can be specified using the ``-sf`` option on the command line

+The server unless configured otherwise will startup and listen on ``:8000``.
+It can be quickly test by using ``curl http://localhost:8000/healthcheck`` which should return ``http 200`` and an "ok" message.

 ### Stand alone server mode
 To build the server use